thisdavejohnson/lightbulb/README.md

 * A SSH client such as PuTTY or Mac OSX Terminal.
 * An AWS account or local Vagrant setup.

-#### Assumed Knowledge
+#### Assumed Knowledge - TBD

 For hands-on or self-paced training, students should have working knowledge of using SSH and command line shell (BASH).
 The ability to SSH from their personal laptop to a lab environment hosted in a public cloud can also be required based on the format and presentation of the context.

 For demos and instrcutor-led exercises, conceptual understanding of linux system admin, DevOps and distributed application architecture is all that is required.

-### Reference
+### Reference - TBD

 * [Ansible Documentation](http://docs.ansible.com)
 * [Ansible Best Practices: The Essentials](https://www.ansible.com/blog/ansible-best-practices-essentials)

 ### License

-Red Hat, the Shadowman logo, Ansible, and Ansible Tower are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.
+Red Hat, the Shadowman logo, Ansible, Ansible Tower, and CloudForms are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.

 All other parts of Ansible Lightbulb are made available under the terms of the [MIT License](LICENSE).